Master Your Golf Swing Sequence: Step-by-Step Guide

 You must be thinking different people follow different sequences.
 Even the PGA tour professionals with the same handicap have slightly different swing sequences.
 Which one should you follow?
 True that it is different for everyone.
 But for now, we are going to keep things simple by dividing the swing sequence into the main 5 sections.
 Let’s get down to that without any further delay.

-1. Address: set up a precise address position
+1. Address: Set up a precise position

 Did you know golfers’ inside joke where one says “address the ball” and the other says “Hi ball”?
 We definitely know that you are not the latter one.
 Nor do we mean that you don’t know how to address the ball.
 We just want you to recheck your address position whether it’s the suitable one for your swing sequence or not.
 And be more confident about it.